antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Moniker-Link.md

 To defend against these attacks I would:

-- Make sure each application is up to date with the latest securit fixtures.
+- Make sure each application is up to date with the latest security fixtures.

 - Implement firewall rules to block outbound traffic on **Port 445** to prevent the hashes from being leaked even if a malicious link has been clicked.